 - Data Buffer Parameters: Parameters are provided in the inference settings to enable data buffer locations at several stages of the inference.
-As shown in the figure below, three parameters input_on_cuda, output_on_cuda and transmit_on_cuda can be set by the user. - input_on_cuda refers to the location of the data going into the inference. - If value is true, it means the input data is on the device - If value is false, it means the input data is on the host - Default value: true - output_on_cuda refers to the data location of the inferred data. - If value is true, it means the inferred data is on the device - If value is false, it means the inferred data is on the host - Default value: true - transmit_on_cuda refers to the data transmission. - If value is true, it means the data transmission from the inference extension will be on Device - If value is false, it means the data transmission from the inference extension will be on Host - Default value: true - Inference Parameters backend parameter is set to either trt for TensorRT, onnxrt for Onnx runtime, or torch for libtorch.
+As shown in the figure below, three parameters input_on_cuda, output_on_cuda and transmit_on_cuda can be set by the user. - input_on_cuda refers to the location of the data going into the inference. - If value is true, it means the input data is on the device - If value is false, it means the input data is on the host - Default value: true - output_on_cuda refers to the data location of the inferred data. - If value is true, it means the inferred data is on the device - If value is false, it means the inferred data is on the host - Default value: true - transmit_on_cuda refers to the data transmission. - If value is true, it means the data transmission from the inference extension will be on Device - If value is false, it means the data transmission from the inference extension will be on Host - Default value: true - Inference Parameters

+- backend parameter is set to either trt for TensorRT, onnxrt for Onnx runtime, or torch for libtorch.
 If there are multiple models in the inference application, all models will use the same backend.
-If it is desired to use different backends for different models, specify the backend_map parameter instead.

-TensorRT:

-- · CUDA-based inference supported both on x86_64 and aarch64 - End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - · input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - · TensorRT backend expects input models to be in tensorrt engine file format or onnx format. - · if models are in tensorrt engine file format, parameter is_engine_path must be set to true. - if models are in onnx format, it will be automatically converted into tensorrt engine file by the Holoscan inference module.

-Torch:

-- · CUDA and CPU based inference supported both on x86_64 and aarch64. - · End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - · input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - Libtorch and TorchVision are included in the Holoscan NGC container, initially built as part of the PyTorch NGC container.
-To use the Holoscan SDK torch backend outside of these containers, we recommend you download libtorch and torchvision binaries from Holoscan's third-party repository. - · Torch backend expects input models to be in torchscript format. - · It is recommended to use the same version of torch for torchscript model generation, as used in the HOLOSCAN SDK on the respective architectures. - · Additionally, it is recommended to generate the torchscript model on the same architecture on which it will be executed.
-For example, torchscript model must be generated on x86_64 to be executed in an application running on x86_64 only.
+If it is desired to use different backends for different models, specify the backend_map parameter instead. - TensorRT: - · CUDA-based inference supported both on x86_64 and aarch64 - End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - · TensorRT backend expects input models to be in tensorrt engine file format or onnx format. - if models are in tensorrt engine file format, parameter is_engine_path must be set to true. - if models are in onnx format, it will be automatically converted into tensorrt engine file by the Holoscan inference module. - Torch: - · CUDA and CPU based inference supported on x86_64 and aarch64 with discrete GPU (dGPU). - $\cdot\,$ Not supported on aarch64 with integrated GPU (iGPU/Tegra) as of now. - End-to-end CUDA-based data buffer parameters supported. input_on_cuda, output_on_cuda and transmit_on_cuda will all be true for end-to-end CUDA-based data movement. - input_on_cuda, output_on_cuda and transmit_on_cuda can be either true or false. - Tested with Libtorch version 1.12.0 (with CUDA 11.6) and TorchVision 0.14.1.
+These are included in the Holoscan NGC container, otherwise: - x86_64: binaries available from the official pytorch release. - aarch64: binaries available from holoscan's third-party repository or within the holoscan NGC container (in /opt).
+Extracted from the arm64 version of the PyTorch container on NGC (v22.04). - Torch backend expects input models to be in torchscript format. - It is recommended to use the same version of torch for torchscript model generation, as used in the HOLOSCAN SDK on the respective architectures. - Additionally, it is recommended to generate the torchscript model on the same architecture on which it will be executed.
+For example, torchscript model must be generated on x86_64 to be executed in an application running on x86_64 only. - Onnx runtime: - Data flow via host only. input_on_cuda, output_on_cuda and transmit_on_cuda must be false. - · CUDA based inference (supported on x86_64) - · CPU based inference (supported on x86_64 and aarch64) - infer_on_cpu parameter is set to true if CPU based inference is desired.

-Onnx runtime:

-- Data flow via host only. input_on_cuda, output_on_cuda and transmit_on_cuda must be false. - · CUDA based inference (supported on x86 64) - · CPU based inference (supported on x86_64 and aarch64) - infer_on_cpu parameter is set to true if CPU based inference is desired.